 Now that we have our project, let’s quickly set up the input environment.
 For this demo, I will be creating the folders which have the dates in YYYY_MM_DD

-This is how my Input data File structure looks like.
+This is what my Input data File structure looks like.

 And the data is in the following format: